Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Analysis

-In SARSA, the return estimate encompasses subsequent states and actions dictated by the policy.
-The expected discounted return over T steps closely approximates the infinite-horizon discounted expected return after $\mathrm{T}$, where $\mathrm{T}\approx\frac{1}{1-\gamma}$\cite{kearns2002near}.
-Consequently, we can effectively simplify $k_{z}$ for any $\gamma_{z}$ such that $k_{z}\approx \frac{1}{1-\gamma_{z}}$, thereby adhering to this principle.
-Therefore, with $\mathrm{T}$ samples, similar to TD($\Delta$)\cite{romoff2019separating}, SARSA employing TD($\Delta$) utilizes $k_{z}\approx \frac{1}{1-\gamma_{z}}$ to establish a suitable balance between bias and variance over all time scales significantly less than $\mathrm{T}$.
-By establishing $k_{z}$ for each $\gamma_{z}$, where $\gamma_{z}^{\frac{1}{1-\gamma_{z}}}\leq \frac{1}{e}$, the approach guarantees that the effective horizon and variance are maintained within limits without requiring extensive parameter optimization.
-Each increase in $W_z$ facilitates the doubling of the effective horizon, hence ensuring logarithmic scaling with the quantity of action-value functions.
+In SARSA, the return estimate includes subsequent states and actions determined by the policy.
+The anticipated discounted return over T steps closely approximates the infinite-horizon discounted expected return after $\mathrm{T}$, where $\mathrm{T}\approx\frac{1}{1-\eta}$ \cite{kearns2002near}.
+Consequently, $k_{m}$ can be effectively simplified for any $\eta_{m}$ such that $k_{m}\approx \frac{1}{1-\eta_{m}}$, thereby adhering to this principle.
+Therefore, with $\mathrm{T}$ samples, similar to TD($\Delta$) \cite{romoff2019separating}, SARSA employing TD($\Delta$) utilizes $k_{m}\approx \frac{1}{1-\eta_{m}}$ to establish a suitable balance between bias and variance over all time scales significantly less than $\mathrm{T}$.
+By establishing $k_{m}$ for each $\eta_{m}$, where $\eta_{m}^{\frac{1}{1-\eta_{m}}}\leq \frac{1}{e}$, the approach guarantees that the effective horizon and variance are maintained within limits without requiring extensive parameter optimization.
+Each increase in $D_m$ facilitates the doubling of the effective horizon, hence ensuring logarithmic scaling with the quantity of action-value functions.
 SARSA can utilize this to modify additional parameters in alignment with the specified time scales, enhancing the algorithm's efficiency in calculating long-term rewards without added complexity.